 In the process of adopting a healthy new mindset, you have to overcome the resistance from old patterns.
 Lavin sees two common roadblocks among those who struggle with their weight: perfectionism and rebelliousness.

-Perfectionists see weight loss as an all-or-nothing endeavor, where eating a single cookie is considered a major disaster.
-Devastated by this small failure, they give up and return to their old habits.
+Perfectionists see weight loss as an all-or-nothing endeavor, in which eating a single cookie is considered a major disaster.
+Devastated by this small failure, they give up and return to old habits.

 Rebels find every reason to avoid doing what they’re told.
 Even if an established exercise and eating program works well for others, the suspicious rebel will be sure to ruin it.
 Because they lack confidence in their ability to follow through, they routinely sabotage their progress.